In 2017 I bought an old Forelle 2. Read more about the…

-According to my measurements a Forelle 2 is 3.56m long, 70cm wide and weighs 10.5kg + seat.
+According to my measurements the Forelle 2 is 3.56m long, 70cm wide and weighs 10.5kg + seat.
 This guy says Semperit were last made in 1983 at which point (or soon after) Grabner (also Austrian) bought the rights.

-Grabner then got Gumotex, in Braclav just over the border (and maybe the Iron Curtain, back then) to produce a cloned Forelle called the Grabner Fun (right), but made from Gumotex’s hypalon-like fabric called Nitrilon.
+Grabner then got Gumotex, in Braclav just over the border (and behind the Iron Curtain, back then) to produce a cloned Forelle called the Grabner Fun (left), but made from Gumotex’s hypalon-like fabric called Nitrilon.
 Back in the 1980s I’m sure Commie Nitrilon would have been cheaper and probably as good as DuPont hypalon made in western Europe.
 The Fun was discontinued (or stock ran out) a few years ago.

 Grabner boats are made from a hypalon-like fabric called EPDM which, combined with Grabner’s hot vulcanising method, explains how their boats managed to run 50% more pressure (0.3 bar) than the Fun and other Gumotex IKs at the time.
 Gael A. paddled an aged Grabner H2 along the Scottish Sea Kayak Trail a couple of years ago.
 Among others, Incept also used the twin-side beam design to produce a 70-cm wide K40 which is also 70cm longer than the Forelle II, and one of the fastest IKs around.

 I would say the obscure and expensive K40 and the more popular but also expensive Austrian Holiday 2 and 3 IKs are modern iterations of the twin side tube Forelle design, with the Holidays (below) right down to the wooden bow clamp (right).

-You can occasionally find aged Forelle IIs for around €300 in Germany; a new H2 goes for €1600, while Funs were being discounted for as little as €400 new, but seem much rarer now.
+You can occasionally find aged Forelle IIs for around €300 in Germany; a new H2 goes for €1900, while Funs were being discounted for as little as €400 new, but seem much rarer now.
 I was curious about tracking down a Forelle recently (I succeeded) and below are a few shots I picked up off the web and from some sellers.
-Apart from the odd repair, the indestructible hypalon fabric stands up well and the seats may well have been improved (Grabner’s still use the crude ‘backrest bar’ design).
+Apart from the odd repair, the indestructible hypalon fabric stands up well (or does it?) and the seats may well have been improved (Grabner’s still use crude and bend-prone alloy bars).

 Thanks to Gael and OP for extra details.
 Most pics lifted from ebay sellers.